-The business leaders of America's Edge take a critical look at the knowledge, skills and abilities businesses need their employees to have in the 21st century, including the ability to be communicators, collaborators and critical thinkers.
+The business leaders of AMERICA'S EDGE take a critical look at the knowledge, skills and abilities businesses need their employees to have in the 21st century, including the ability to be communicators, collaborators and critical thinkers.
 Using that analysis, we educate policy-makers and the public about high-quality, proven investments that strengthen businesses, establish a foundation for sustained economic growth, and protect America's competitive edge in a global market place, while helping our nation's children get on the right track.

 AMERICA'S EDGE is supported by tax-deductible contributions from foundations, individuals and corporations.
-America's Edge accepts no funds from federal, state or local governments.
-Major funding for America's Edge is provided by The Annie E. Casey Foundation, Early Childhood Investment Corporation, The Hagedorn Foundation, the James Irvine Foundation, and the W.K.
-Kellogg Foundation.
+AMERICA'S EDGE accepts no funds from federal, state or local governments.
+Major funding for AMERICA'S EDGE is provided by The Annie E. Casey Foundation, Bill & Melinda Gates Foundation, the James Irvine Foundation, the W.K.
+Kellogg Foundation, the McCormick Foundation, and the Rauch Foundation.